 9. The structure set down by Parliament is one of general rule, with prescribed exceptions to that general rule.

-10. As to the general rule, Section 281(1) provides, so far as presently material, that:
+10. As to the general rule, Section 281(1) of the Insolvency Act provides, so far as presently material, that:

 ‘Subject as follows, where a bankrupt is discharged, the discharge releases him from all bankruptcy debts...’

 11. The general rule itself is designed to mitigate what would otherwise be indefinite liability upon the bankrupt - in other words, without the mechanism of general release on discharge, all bankruptcy debts not already satisfied from the bankrupt estate dividend distributions, would, on discharge, be once again exercisable against the bankrupt.
 The creditors’ respective rights against the bankrupt would not terminate on discharge, but would continue and, coupled with the lifting of the moratorium on the Court granting remedies in furtherance of creditor rights, each of these creditors would again be able to obtain remedies from the Court against the (then discharged) bankrupt on each unsatisfied bankruptcy debt.